Postage stamps and postal history of Norway: Posthorn stamps

+Some of the latest issues exist with a) either gummed or self-adhesive papers; b) phosphor (up to 1994) or coated (since 1994) papers; c) with two gauges of perforations.

 Local posts

 Local posts, both formal and informal, originally grew up to distribute the non-official mail brought by the Postvesenet, and soon included messenger services within towns.

 In 1888, there were fourteen private local posts in operation in Norway.
 Following commercial concerns about this patchwork system of mail delivery, the Norwegian government conducted a review of the effectiveness and trustworthiness of local post deliveries.
 The postmaster asked local governments, where such services operated, for comments, as well as conducting inspections.
 As a result, most were ordered shutdown immediately, a couple were permitted to remain until the Postvesenet established local deliveries.
 By the mid 1890s all of the local city posts were gone except for the one in Trondheim, the Trondhjems By-Post.
 It continued until 1913.

 Spelling reform

 In 1918, the government moved to reform Norwegian orthography, most notably giving a Norwegian spelling to foreign loan words.
 For example, "station" became stasjon, which along with changes in the names of some towns, required changing postmarks.
 At this time the postvæsen (postal service) became the postvesen.